ideaweb/firefox-safari-style/README.md

 ## Updating

-A Firefox release may change its styles and brake this theme.
+A Firefox release may change its styles and break this theme.
 To upate please just run `git pull` in the cloned repository to or just re-download it.

 --